How SF’s last video rental store survives Netflix - The San Francisco Examiner

-Miraculously surviving the rise of Netflix, the streaming era and now COVID-19, Video Wave of Noe Valley continues to operate from its storefront on 24th St.
+Miraculously surviving the rise of Netflix, the streaming era and now COVID-19, Video Wave of Noe Valley continues to operate from its storefront on 24th Street.

 Run by Colin Hutton, who bought the business with his ex-partner in 2005, Video Wave of Noe Valley holds the distinction of being the last full-fledged video rental shop in San Francisco.
 (Faye’s, on 18th Street, still rents videos, but has largely transitioned into a coffee shop.)